 This is below the national average of approximately 87%, which may reflect stricter local policies, sensitivity of the area, or higher levels of speculative applications.
 Pre-application advice is particularly worthwhile near Latchbrook.

-In terms of development scale, 2 large-scale (major) developments, 1 medium-scale application, 12 smaller schemes were submitted.
+In terms of development scale, 3 large-scale (major) developments, 2 medium-scale applications, 20 smaller schemes were submitted.

 Nearby Towns